Things to Know About Type 2 Diabetes

 What Type of Doctor Treats Type 2 Diabetes?

-Endocrinologists are the medical specialists that manage problems with hormones and glands.
+Endocrinologists are the medical specialists who manage problems with hormones and glands.
 In many cases endocrinologists manage patients with diabetes.
 In other cases, primary care providers (including internists and family practice specialists), treat type 2 diabetes.

 How Is Type 2 Diabetes Diagnosed?